m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

     Note over AI: Agent never sees auth_token
 ```

 This design is better than allowing the agent to execute privileged actions directly.
 The tool becomes responsible for enforcing the security boundary.
-Even if the agent is manipulated, the tool will [...]
+Even if the agent is manipulated, the tool will not complete the action without verification.

 #### How this design can still be abused